 Good intentions and unconditional love do not train a dog.
 Time, patience, education, and a well prepared training plan is what trains a dog.
 An intelligent dog trainer looks for all of the information they can get on all aspects of dogs, behaviour, and learning theory.
 It’s not enough to just know how to throw a pebble into the pond, you should also know how ripples work and where they are likely to go before you throw.
 Sometimes that means admitting what we thought we knew was wrong and casting old information aside in favour of the new, despite our own cognitive bias.

-My experience with students has shown me that many of the problems dog owners have happen because they didn’t realize that the solution to one behaviour problem might just create 3 other problems.
-Many times these problems come about because the owner has discovered a new tribe of dog training and has followed its principles without looking closely enough at what they were doing and how it affected their dog.
+My experience with students has shown me that many of the problems dog s have happen because they didn’t realize that the solution to one behaviour problem might just create 3 other problems.
+Many times these problems come about because the has discovered a new tribe of dog training and has followed its principles without looking closely enough at what they were doing and how it affected their dog.
 Their search for a solution has led them to a new and different set of problems.
 And here cognitive bias can once again fool us into thinking that the new problems are preferable to the old problems.
 They have a solution they think is good enough.
 Or is it?